For all details on assessment at DGSB, please click on each of the headings below.

 Interim assessments form the core of how students are assessed at DGSB.

-Interim assessments are always CURRENT grades awarded on the basis of evidence.
+Interim assessments always use PROGRESS SCORES against a benchmark target awarded on the basis of assessment evidence.

 How are Interim Assessments graded?

-Interim assessment data is analysed using spreadsheets together with other sources such as mock examination results.
+Interim assessment data is analysed using spreadsheets and software packages together with other sources such as mock examination results.

-The School has a wealth of information regarding each student’s academic progress and thee key aspects are routinely analysed:
+The School has a wealth of information regarding each student’s academic progress and two key aspects are routinely analysed:

-- Learning Scores – average of effort, behaviour and homework scores
+- Learning Scores – quality of approach to behaviour and/or independent learning

-This provides an accurate set of contexts for assessing how well students are doing for their prior level of attainment and within their year group.
-This data is used to celebrate achievement of different kinds and actively address underachievement through the Directors of Key Stages, Form Tutors, Subject Leaders, and where appropriate, colleagues responsible for PP, SEND, EAL and Young Carers.
+This provides an accurate context for assessing how well students are doing given their prior level of attainment and within their year group.
+This data is used to celebrate achievement of different kinds and actively support better academic progress through the Directors of Key Stages, Subject Leaders, and where appropriate, colleagues responsible for PP, SEND, EAL and Young Carers.